How Saying “I can’t eat that” Ruins Healthy Eating

 Even if it’s only in your head, words have power.
 So let’s choose our words carefully.
 Maybe you’re surprised to learn that negative thoughts might be holding you back.
 I’m not because I’ve observed it so much over the years working with people aiming to lose weight, manage blood sugar levels, reduce cholesterol and so forth.

 The good news is that negative thoughts and self-talk can be unlearned.
-And then eating and living a healthful lifestyle seem so much easier and way more fun!
+And then eating and living a healthy lifestyle seem so much easier and way more fun!

 6 things to stop saying about eating